-A student will be considered for admission to the College when the following documents have been received by the admissions office:
+A student will be considered for admissions to Sterling College when the following documents have been received by the admissions office.

-- 1. A completed application.
-Mailed applications must be accompanied by the non-refundable processing fee, - An official record of all high school and college transcripts and/or knowledge folios, - 3.
+- 1. A completed application. - 2.
+An official record of all high school and college transcripts and/or knowledge folios, - 3.
 Official results from either the ACT or SAT exams as required.